stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ## growth opportunity #2 - distributed working

+COVID-19 has brought to the mainstream what marketing, tech and product teams have known for 10 years: you can trust people to work remotely and collaboration tech is way better than email.

 ## growth opportunity #3 - niche operations

 Rather than go after large-scale price-driven outsourcing, look for opportunities that allow you to niche around what you can do better than other providers (and of course the client doing it themselves internally).